pingcap/docs-dm/en/usage-scenario-incremental-migration.md

 ## Migration requirements

-Only synchronize the data change at a specified position in the source database `log` to the TiDB cluster.
+Only replicate the data change from a specified position in the source database `log` to the TiDB cluster.

 ## Incremental data migration operations